tshepang/blog/content/computing/tools I use all the time.rst

-wing are tools I use all the time, but am not necessarily loving.
+Following are tools I use all the time, but am not necessarily loving.
 For those I like a lot, see `this list`__.

 * Debian: my primary OS, and also my favorite